Image from FreePik |

 If pods are not coming online after a deployment, several steps can be taken to troubleshoot and fix the issue:

-1. Check pod status: Use the kubectl get pods command to check the status of the pods.
-Look for any error messages or events associated with the pods.
+command to check the status of the pods.
+Look for any error messages or events associated with the pods. - Check pod logs: Use the

-3. Check resource constraints: Ensure that the pods have enough resources (CPU, memory) allocated to them.
+command to view the logs of the pods.
+Look for any error messages or issues that may indicate why the pods are not coming online. - Check resource constraints: Ensure that the pods have enough resources (CPU, memory) allocated to them.
 If the pods are resource-constrained, they may fail to start or be evicted by the scheduler.

-4. Check network connectivity: Verify that the pods can communicate with other services and resources they depend on.
+- Check network connectivity: Verify that the pods can communicate with other services and resources they depend on.
 Network issues can prevent pods from starting or accessing required resources.

-6. Debug container startup: If the pods are failing to start due to issues within the container, consider running the container locally with the same configuration to debug the issue.
+. - Debug container startup: If the pods are failing to start due to issues within the container, consider running the container locally with the same configuration to debug the issue.

-7. Review configuration changes: Check for any recent configuration changes or updates that may have caused the issue.
+- Review configuration changes: Check for any recent configuration changes or updates that may have caused the issue.
 Revert any changes that may be responsible for the problem.

 By following these steps, you can diagnose and resolve issues preventing pods from coming online after deployment.